 The first part specifies the criteria.
-In this case [Mark] > = 50 meaning are the contents of the Mark field greater than or equal to 50.
+In this case [Mark] >= 50 which asks if the contents of the Mark field are greater than or equal to 50.

 The second part specifies what the answer will be when the condition is true (display the text "Pass").
-When text is being referred to in a calculation it always needs to be enclosed in ".".
+When text is being referred to in a calculation it always needs to be enclosed in "".